Descriptions Archive

 -

-You should apply for renewal early in your final term, because you want to receive your new study permit before the end of the term.
+You should apply for renewal early in your final term, because it is beneficial to receive your new permit by the time you are ready to apply for the PGWP.

-It is Immigration, Refugees & Citizenship Canada (IRCC)’s usual practice to allow this 90-day window.
+It is Immigration, Refugees & Citizenship Canada (IRCC)’s usual practice to account for this 90-day window when they issue study permits.

 -

-The ISSO often recommends that students include additional documents to make their study permit or work permit application clearer or more convincing.
+The GO-ISSO sometimes recommends that students include additional documents to make their study permit or work permit application clearer or more convincing.

 -